 ****Content Warning: This story may be disturbing to some.
 Viewer discretion is advised.****

 LANSING, Mich.
-(WLNS) – Last month was National Sex Trafficking Awareness month, but 6 News continues to be here for you, highlighting the important work of the House of Promise, a local nonprofit that works to help survivors of human trafficking.
+(WLNS) – While January is National Sex Trafficking Awareness month, 6 News continues to be here for you to highlight the important work of the House of Promise, a local nonprofit that works to help victims of human trafficking.

 It can happen to anyone.
 No matter their age.
 It’s estimated that between 20,000 and 50,000 people become victims of sex trafficking each year in the United States.

 The House of Promise was founded by Shari Montgomery, former owner of the Pollack Glass Company in Michigan.

 Montgomery and The House of Promise have dedicated themselves to establishing community outreach, engagement, education, and awareness of human trafficking, as well as aid to human trafficking victims.

 The House of Promise’s main mission is to provide women survivors of sex trafficking a place to heal and recover.
 The nonprofit also offers residential living for victims for up to two years rent-free, as well as 24/7 support staff.
 They also offer mental health, physical health, and education services to victims in need.
 Victims can also receive aid from case managers, and receive help in landing a job.